Betty Bonney

 Johnson recorded two sides with Hayes for MGM in 1952 and two in 1953.
 In 1953, she recorded solo on the Tempo label as part of a series of disks commissioned by the Navy for enlistment purposes.
 She also recorded on the Bell label that year.
 Owned by Pocket Books, Bell released inexpensive 78rpm singles for 35 cents each.
 In 1956, she made a polka record on Victor.

 In 1953, Johnson toured the nightclub circuit with a backing male group, calling her act Judy and Her Dates, and in 1955 she appeared in a New York revival of Guys and Dolls.
-In the mid-1950s, she married Mort Lindsey, who later went on to lead the orchestra for Merv Griffin’s television program.
+By the mid-1950s, she and Broyles had divorced, and she married Mort Lindsey, who later went on to lead the orchestra for Merv Griffin’s television program.[4]
 He also worked as musical director for Judy Garland and Barbara Streisand.
 Johnson continued singing through the 1960s, often appearing on television.

 Mort Lindsey passed away in 2012.
-According to private sources, Bonney was still alive at the time of singer Louise Tobin’s death in November 2022, making her one of the last, if not the last living big band vocalist from the swing era.
+According to private sources, Bonney was still alive at the time of singer Louise Tobin’s death in November 2022.

 Notes

-Some sources, however, indicate that she was born in 1921.
+3. Bonney was seventeen years old at the time she joined Brown, though rumors and gossip years later questioned that age, putting her as young as thirteen or fourteen.
+The source for this confusion comes down to Bonney changing her professional name to Judy Johnson in 1950.
+With that change, she also magically became younger.
+The birth date usually listed for Johnson is March 8, 1928.
+1930, 1940, and 1950 census records, however, show that she was born in 1924.
+Ironically, in the early 1940s, Bonney was trying to appear older than she really was.
 Articles in both Down Beat magazine and a newspaper in early 1940 cite her age as eighteen, and Bonney’s June 1942 marriage certificate to Douglas Broyles lists her age as 21.
 It’s more likely, though, that she lied in order to get married without parental permission.
 At that time, the age of legal consent was 21.
 She also incorrectly lists Bridgeport, Connecticut, as her home address on the certificate, though her family lived in Virginia. ↩︎

 Sources